 Stop off on route to see… – The mind-blowing magnificence of Mount Snowdon.
 Far too extraordinary to simply continue driving past, give your legs a little exercise and leave your eyes to do the fixating as you explore the lower reaches of this truly remarkable landmark.

 Nuzzled amongst the mountains and valleys, we have some truly sublime properties off the beaten track just perfect for you to rest weary feet and heads after days of exploring the winding roads of the region.

 Location: Ysbyty Ifan – a quaint historic village on the eastern fringes of Snowdonia

 Sleeps four, two bedrooms, no pets.
 From £528 for three nights

 Perfectly snuggled in a Welsh valley on the eastern fringes of Snowdonia, right between Bala and Betws-y-Coed, this wildly romantic abode offers boundless beauty both inside and out.
 A combination of contemporary craftwork and delightfully vintage touches offer a holiday home fit for romance and wonder, with spectacular views across the valley both from the super-king-size bed, and the gorgeous bathtub!

-From the snaking mountainous roads of Snowdonia, to the glorious coast roads and infamous Welsh valleys, there is so much you can discover from just hopping in the car and winding the window down, setting off on a road trip of exploration.
+From the snaking mountainous roads of Snowdonia, to the glorious coast roads and infamous Welsh valleys, there is so much you can discover from just hopping in the car and winding the window down. and setting off on a road trip of exploration on one of our scenic drives.
 We’ve got some simply stunning luxury cottages in Wales for you to rest your head, so why not take a look at our collection and start planning your adventure today.